teamapp-ai/teamapp-ai.github.io/fair-usage.md

 ---
 **Fair Use Policy**

-The Service, as defined under the Terms page on [https://teamapp.ai/](https://teamapp.ai/), is operated by #team Tradings Pty Ltd (&quot;#team&quot;, &quot;us&quot;, &quot;we&quot;, or &quot;our&quot;) on behalf of its clients and partners.
+The Service, as defined under the Terms page on [https://stratapp.ai](https://stratapp.ai), is operated by #stratapp Tradings Pty Ltd (&quot;#stratapp&quot;, &quot;us&quot;, &quot;we&quot;, or &quot;our&quot;) on behalf of its clients and partners.
 To ensure the continued availability of our services, we have a &#39;Fair Use Policy&#39; to make sure our services are not subject to misuse.

 **Use impairing our services**